-In the wiretapped model, SPSC is an essential factor guaranteeing uninterrupted communication that is only possible if confidentiality capability remains positive ($\gamma_{f}>\gamma_{e}$).
+In the wiretapped model, probability of SPSC is an essential factor guaranteeing uninterrupted communication that is only possible if confidentiality capability remains positive ($\gamma_{f}>\gamma_{e}$).
 It is important to note although the closed-form expression of SPSC can be easily determined from SOP expression, it has a different physical meaning that inspects the existence of $C_{sc}$.
-Thus, SPSC can be mathematically expressed as \cite[Eq.~(25),]{islam2020secrecy}
+Thus, probability of SPSC can be mathematically expressed as \cite[Eq.~(25)]{islam2020secrecy}

 With the help of \eqref{a23}, the probability of SPSC can be obtained.
-Therefore, substituting $\varpi_{o}=0$ in \eqref{eqn:sop3}, the analytical expression of SPSC is finally determined as expressed in \eqref{eqn:spscfinal}.
+Therefore, substituting $\varpi_{o}=0$ in \eqref{eqn:sop3}, the analytical expression of probability of SPSC is finally determined as expressed in \eqref{eqn:spscfinal}.